 top of page

-Despite its framing as an affordable housing measure, NC House Bill 765 is a radical bill that undermines local planning and public engagement processes.
-It removes key tools that communities use to manage growth and protect quality of life, including:
+Despite its framing as an affordable housing measure, Senate Bill 205 fundamentally undermines local planning and public engagement processes.
+Its provisions remove key tools that communities use to guide and manage growth while preserving the environment, mitigating stormwater, and protecting quality of life.

 LET LOCAL LEADERS LEAD

 North Carolina’s cities and towns are diverse.
 What works for Charlotte may not work for Wilmington.
-HB765 ignores this reality, enforcing one-size-fits-all rules and eroding local democracy.
+Senate Bill 205 ignores this reality, eroding local democracy and threatening our canopy.

 YOUR VOICE MATTERS

-The Alliance for Cape Fear Trees urges residents across North Carolina to contact their representatives and demand they vote NO on House Bill 765.
-Our state’s future depends on local voices guiding local growth.
+The Alliance for Cape Fear Trees urges residents across North Carolina to contact their representatives and demand they vote NO on NC Senate Bill 205.

 Contact Your Local Representative

-Click on their name to send them an email—and while you're at it, give their office a call.
+Click here to send your senator a pre-written (and easily editable!) letter via Action Network.
+Or, click on their name below to write them an email—and while you're at it, call their office.
 Your voice matters twice as much when they hear it!

 Need Help Getting Started?